webplatform/docs/tutorials/css_transitions/index.md

 [[Image:transit_linear.png]]

-Browsers represent these keywords as bezier curves, which makes the animations' response easier to visualize.
-Here is the basic set of function keywords along with their alternate '''cubic-bezier()''' function values.
+Browsers represent these keywords as bezier curves, which makes their response easier to visualize.
+Here is the basic set of keyword values along with their alternate '''cubic-bezier()''' functions.
 The animation's elapsed time and progress correspond to ''x'' and ''y'' axes, so the more the line curves vertically along the way, the faster it moves:

 * '''ease''': '''cubic-bezier(0.25, 0.1, 0.25, 1.0)'''
 [[Image:transitF_ease.png]]